 - Our pumps come with two flange sizes and our best advice is to try both sizes and see which one fits your the best and is most comfortable.

 - Soft, flexible silicone rims on Lansinoh Breast Pump Flanges feel more comfortable against the breast without needing to use a flange insert

-- Use with a Simple Wishes Pumping Bra to have a hands-free pumping session while maintaining suction
+- Try a pumping bra to have a hands-free pumping session while maintaining suction

 All content found on the Lansinoh.com website, including: text, images, audio, or other formats were created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.